chriseldredge/git-slack-hook/README.md

 Specifies if you want to show only last commits (or all) when pushing multiple commits

+    git config hooks.slack.branch-regexp regexp

+Specifies if you want to send only certain branches

 ## Linking to Changesets

 When the following parameters are set, revision hashes will be turned into links to a web view of your repository.